pekrau/mdbook/README.md

 - MDBOOK_DEVELOPMENT: When defined, puts app into development mode.
 Optional.
 - MDBOOK_APIKEY: When defined, allows using a http request header entry 'mdbook_apikey' for access.
 Optional.

+## Software

+This code has been lovingly hand-crafted.
+No AI tools were used in its development.

 Written in [Python](https://www.python.org/) using: